homezhan/artoolkit-docs/1_Getting_Started/about_installing.md

 </pre>

 ## Verifying the Installation
 ARToolKit includes a variety of examples demonstrating ARToolKit programming techniques.
 After installation, the executables for these applications can be found in the `bin` directory inside your ARToolKit directory.
 Running the simpleLight example is one of the most straight-forward ways to test that your ARToolKit installation is functioning correctly.
 An explanation of simpleLight, including how to run it, and its sourcecode can be found on the page [ARToolKit Tutorial 1: First Simple ARToolKit Scene][tutorial_1_first_scene].
-More detailed information about the techniques demonstrated in each example can be found on the page [ARToolKit Examples][examples].

 ## Beginning your own development
 When beginning your own development, it is recommended that you create your own project outside the ARToolKit folder, and treat ARToolKit as an external SDK.
 However, it is also perfectly permissible to begin by modifying one or more of the example applications or source files.
 ARToolKit is supplied with project files for each supported platform.
 The project files allow you to [rebuild ARToolKit from source][building], and act as examples of how to structure your own application builds (e.g. required link libraries).